cozy/cozy-stack/docs/delegated-auth.md

 If `id_token_jwk_url` option is set, the client can send an `id_token` instead of an `oidc_token` in the payload.

+If the flagship makes the request, it also can use a delegated code obtained from the cloudery, by using `code` instead of `access_token`.

 ## FranceConnect